Introduction to the Early Years Assessment and Learning Tool

 The Australian Government has recently released information about a new tool called the Preschool Outcomes Measure, including new national learning progressions.

-States and territories can choose to try out the new national tool or use an existing one.
+States and territories may choose to try out the new national tool in future or use an existing tool, such as the EYALT.
 In Victoria, the EYALT remains the approved tool, and its use continues to be voluntary.
+The department expects in the future to align the EYALT to the national learning progressions as they are finalised.

 Find about more about the Preschool Outcomes Measure.(opens in a new window)